xw363/HPC-Homework-1/README.md

 ## Note
-To change the maximum allowed number of iterations in the parallelized Jacobi solver, modify the number in the `#define MAX_ITERATION` macro in the top portion of `jacobi-mpi.c`.
+To change the maximum allowed number of iterations in the parallelized Jacobi solver, modify the number in the `#define MAX_ITERATION` macro at the top portion of `jacobi-mpi.c`.